Bark Parental Control Review 2024: Is It Worth the Cost?

 Bark’s desktop app is required to monitor texts, photos, and videos on iOS devices (over Wi-Fi) — it’s incredibly easy to use, but that’s mostly because it doesn’t have the same functionality as the mobile and web apps.
 While it’s easy enough to access the control panel from a web browser, it would be more convenient to have a fully functional desktop app.

 Unfortunately, Bark doesn’t have a native app for monitoring Windows and macOS devices.
-Anything you’re monitoring on an account level (emails, social media, etc.) will be monitored regardless of what device your child is using, but you’ll need to use Bark’s browser extension for Chrome and Edge for web filtering, and you’ll need to purchase the Bark Home physical device in order to enforce screen time or disable web access for certain apps on desktop devices.
+Anything you’re monitoring on an account level (emails, social media, etc.) will be monitored regardless of what device your child is using, but you’ll need to use Bark’s browser extension for Chrome and Edge for monitoring your kid’s web searches on desktop, and you’ll need to purchase the Bark Home physical device to web filter content, enforce screen time, or disable web access for certain apps on desktop devices.
 It would be nice to see Bark create an app for desktops that is capable of enforcing filtering and screen time rules like Kaspersky Safe Kids.

 Also, the Bark desktop app can only scan iOS devices data manually, and will do so whenever the iOS and desktop devices are connected to the same network — after a first-time setup that requires physically connecting the iOS device to a desktop computer running the Bark app.
 This is because Apple restricts the amount of information that is allowed to be shared between apps on iOS devices.